Blosc/c-blosc2/README_CFRAME_FORMAT.rst

 Each of the three parts of the frame are variable length; with the header and trailer both stored using the `msgpack <https://msgpack.org>`_ format.

-*Note:*  All integer types are stored in big endian for msgpack format.
+*Note:*  Integer types are stored in big endian for msgpack format.
 All the rest are stored in little endian.

 Header